One of the best ways to plan for the future, and ensure that your final wishes are carried out, is to have a valid Will in place.

 Each year, in partnership with local law firms and charities, we offer Pop Up Will events across WA.
 This service gives you access to local legal professionals who can help you create a valid and properly drafted Will.

-Albany Pop Up Will writing service
+Bunbury Pop Up Will writing service

-*A standard Will does not include complex matters such as controls or trust, ownership of companies and business interests or blended families.
+*A standard will does not include complex matters such as controls or trust, ownership of companies and business interests or blended families.

 How leaving a gift in your will helps your community